 Due to the simplicity of the Cas9 RNP system, there are only two steps required for using synthetic crRNA:tracrRNA oligos: (1) incubate the oligo with Cas9 protein to form the RNP and (2) deliver the RNP into the cells (Figure 1).
 An HDR template can also be co-delivered with the Cas9 RNP for gene knock-in.
 Prior to experimentation, we recommend first testing your Cas9/gRNA complex in vitro and in test cell lines to ensure cutting efficiency.
 Details on how to form the RNP complex and perform the preliminary tests are included in the user manual.

 Delivery of the Cas9 RNP complex into cells is typically performed by electroporation or via lipid-mediated transfection.
 Selecting the best delivery method for your cell type may require some experimentation; however, the method that works best for Cas9/gRNA plasmids may also work well for RNP.
-More details on this process can also be found on Addgene's website.

 - Synthetic crRNA:tracrRNA complexes are delivered in 2 nmol, 5 nmol, 10 nmol or 20 nmol quantities